cw-data/lake_food_webs/data/readme.txt

 Data fields for isotope samples: lab results from the subset of specimens that were analyzed for d13C and d15N.

 isotope_id: str.
 The unique identifier for an isotope sample.
 Naming convention: `Tray name`-`Row letter`-`column number`.
-NA indicates that the `Tube_ID` was not analyzed for d13C and d15N.
+NA indicates that the `sample_id` was not analyzed for d13C and d15N.
 sample_weight_mg: float.
 The mass of biological material sent to the lab for isotope analysis.
 d13c: float. delta 13C of the specimen.
 Permille.
 d15n: float. delta 15N of the specimen.
 Permille.